 7-Day Weight Loss Eating Plan

-Eating for fat loss doesn’t need to be boring or hard.
-Below you’ll find a simple 7-day eating plan that delivers just 1,500 healthy, nutritious calories each day – perfect for fat loss AND keeping you feeling full and satisfied.
+Eating for weight loss doesn’t need to be boring or hard.
+Below you’ll find a simple 7-day eating plan that delivers just 1,500 healthy, nutritious calories each day – perfect for fat loss and keeping you feeling full and satisfied.

 Note: If you do find yourself feeling peckish, checkout our list of fat burning foods and add them to your diet as and where needed.
-These simple, tasty and nutritious foods will keep your snack-a-tite in check, and your metabolism ticking over without piling on the pounds.
+These simple, tasty and nutritious foods will keep your snack-a-tite in check and your metabolism ticking over, without piling on the pounds.

 BREAKFAST: Wholegrain cereal topped with 125ml skim milk, 1/2 cup blueberries and 200g low-fat fruit yogurt

 LUNCH: Wholemeal tuna salad roll: 1 wholemeal roll, 1 tsp margarine, Tbsp avocado, 95g can flavoured tuna, 2 slices beetroot, 5 thin carrot strips, 4 slices cucumber and 1 slice reduced-fat (<10% fat) cheese.
 Plus, 2 fresh apricots.

 DINNER: 200g baked turkey breasts with pumpkin couscous (1/2 cup dry baked pumpkin, 1/4 cup boiled couscous and 1 tsp rice bran oil), 4 steamed squash and 1/4 cup steamed broccoli.

 SNACKS: 3 wholegrain/9-grain crispbreads topped with 3 Tbsp cottage cheese,1 sliced tomato and cracked pepper.
 1.5 Tbsp sultanas.
 Black or green tea.
 Water – aim to drink at least 1.5 litres daily.